Access your local ‘Heat Retreat’ for cost of living support

 “As a charity, we have been working alongside our partner agencies to support people in crisis for nearly two decades,” said Pam Gilligan, who is the CEO of CIA.

 “Increasingly, we are now seeing people who are experiencing food and fuel poverty for the very first time – many of whom are feeling anxious about paying their rising energy bills and the soaring cost of their weekly shop.
-We are, therefore, opening the doors at three of our key sites so that residents can be signposted to relevant sources of support across the Wigan Borough.”
+We are, therefore, opening the doors at two of our key sites so that residents can be signposted to relevant sources of support across the Wigan Borough.”

-All three ‘Heat Retreats’ are open Monday to Friday from 10am to 3pm and are staffed by the charity’s employees, as well as volunteers.
+Both ‘Heat Retreats’ are open Monday to Friday from 10am to 3pm and are staffed by the charity’s employees, as well as volunteers.

 CIA has also invested in new furniture to ensure the comfort of all residents who visit their local ‘Heat Retreat’.

 “Having come through the pandemic together, our goal is to unite the community against food and fuel poverty,” concluded Pam.
-“I would especially like to thank Greater Manchester Mental Health for sharing our vision and allowing us to host a ‘Heat Retreat’ on site at Atherleigh Park Hospital.

 ‘There is hope and help available in these difficult times, and we believe that words of comfort and advice are needed right now.
 We do not want any of our valued residents to face this cost of living crisis alone.”